oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-bundling-to-package-script-and-css-files/rule.md

 ```

-::: greybox
-Figure: Bad Example – each reference will be downloaded separately and won’t be compressed
+::: greyboxFigure: Bad Example – each reference will be downloaded separately and won’t be compressed

 :::